Taipana

-Taipana (Tipana; Taipane) is a comune (municipality) in the Regional decentralization entity of Udine in the Italian region of Friuli-Venezia Giulia, located about 80 km northwest of Trieste and about 20 km northeast of Udine, on the border with Slovenia.
+Taipana (Tajpana; Taipane) is a comune (municipality) in the Regional decentralization entity of Udine in the Italian region of Friuli-Venezia Giulia, located about 80 km northwest of Trieste and about 20 km northeast of Udine, on the border with Slovenia.
 As of 31 December 2004, it had a population of 737 and an area of 65.6 km2.
-According to the census 1971 74,4% of the population are Slovenes.
+According to the census 1971 92,9% of the population are Slovenes.

 Taipana borders the following municipalities: Attimis, Kobarid (Slovenia), Faedis, Lusevera, Nimis.